mjcarnaje/uni-track/readme.md

 ## Project Overview

-Welcome to the Web-based Simple Student Information System (SSIS) repository!
-SSIS is a straightforward web application designed to help you manage student information, colleges, and courses.
+Welcome to the UniTrack repository!
+UniTrack is a simple web application created to aunitrackt you in managing student information, colleges, and courses.

 ## Prerequisites